-Write down your victories.
+Write down your victories

-Make it a habit.
+Make it a habit

-There are lots of spaces in the Volt Planner where you can do this.
-I use the “Reflect + Celebrate” box on the Weekly Goals page.
-This box reminds me to reflect on what went right and why.
-Those achievements that I’m particularly excited about make it to my Accomplishments page.
+There are lots of spaces in the Volt Planner where you can practice the habit of recording your successes.
+We like to use the “Reflect + Celebrate” box on the Weekly Goals page, which reminds you to reflect on what went right and why.
+The accomplishments that we’re especially excited about then get transferred to the Achievements page.

-Reflect on your work.
+Reflect on your work

 This kind of self-awareness can help give you a clear picture of the kind of work you’re doing and where it’s leading your career.
 If you are repeating an inefficient process, go back to your yearly theme and consider what steps you can take to get back on track.

-Showcase your progress.
+Showcase your progress

-The Accomplishments page can be really useful when you want to articulate your successes.
+The Achievements page can be really useful when you want to articulate your successes.
 Whether it’s in a team meeting, a progress report, or an annual review, you now have a detailed record of what you’ve been working on and how you’ve succeeded.
 The more detailed, the better.